-Prerequisite: C grade (Extension) or B grade (Core) in Year 10 HASS
+Year 10 Recommendations: C grade (Extension) or B grade (Core) in Year 10 HASS phenomena and their complex interactions.

 Overview: Geography is the study of physical and cultural environments from a spatial perspective.
-It provides students with the knowledge and skills to observe and describe places on the surface of the Earth, and from a spatial perspective analyse and provide explanations on human and physical phenomena and their complex interactions.
+It provides students with the knowledge and skills to observe and describe places on the surface of the Earth, and from a spatial perspective analyse and provide explanations on human and physical